dwhieb/documentdb-session/README.md

 ```

 ### .length(cb)
 Retrieves a count of the number of sessions in the collection, filtering on the session discriminator (usually `"type": "session"`).
+This operation uses a stored procedure called `length`, which is uploaded to the collection on initialization.

 `callback(err, len)`